 John Winsor is an entrepreneur, thought-leader and global authority on open innovation.
 John’s ideas, expressed through his writing, speaking and the companies he’s built, have placed him at the intersection of innovation, disruption and storytelling.
-John is currently the executive-in-residence at Harvard Business School’s Laboratory of Innovation Sciences at Harvard (LISH).
-John’s books include “Beyond the Brand,” “Spark,” “Flipped, and the best-selling “Baked In,” winner of the 2009 800-CEO-READ Business Book Award in marketing, John is an advisor to the Interactive Advertising Bureau and the Digital Initiative at Harvard Business School, and a regular contributor to the Harvard Business Review, The Guardian, Forbes and Digiday.
+John is currently the executive-in-residence at Harvard Business School’s Laboratory for Innovation Science (LISH).
+John’s books include “Beyond the Brand,” “Spark,” “Flipped”, and the best-selling “Baked In,” winner of the 2009 800-CEO-READ Business Book Award in marketing, John is an advisor to the Interactive Advertising Bureau and the Digital Initiative at Harvard Business School, and a regular contributor to the Harvard Business Review, The Guardian, Forbes and Digiday.
 John is a world traveler who enjoys cycling, surfing, extreme skiing, and mountain and rock climbing.
 He and his family base out of Boulder, Colorado.

 Jean Weiss is a content expert who helps organizations and individuals tell their stories, connect with people and create meaningful change that matters.
 She’s been an editorial leader and content driver at numerous media companies, including Active Interest Media, Elephant Journal, MSN.com, MSNBC, New Hope Network, Sports and Fitness Publishing, and Maria Media (owner of Outside magazine).
 Jean has designed and managed successful print and digital marketing and communications strategies for organizations, company owners, thought leaders, and book authors.
 Jean was a gig economy early adopter (since 1989!), and has spent half of her career gigging.
 Jean is the mother of a teenager, an active lifestyle enthusiast, a songwriter, and loves to dance.